Skip over main navigation

 • Phosphate binders, which you take with meals, help prevent the build-up of phosphate which combines with calcium to damage the blood vessels.
 Examples are calcium carbonate, sevelamer and lanthanum.

 • Potassium binders, used in the rare occasion if there is a danger of high blood potassium level as this is a life-threatening condition.
-Some patients need vitamin and iron tablets or injections, and medication for high blood pressure is common.

 • Multi-vitamin, eg Renavit- water soluble vitamins such as Vitamin Bs and C.

-• Anti-coagulation, typically heparin injected into the blood circuit to thin blood and maintain smooth blood flow.
+• Anti-coagulation, typically heparin is injected into the blood circuit to thin blood and maintain smooth blood flow.

 I’m not sure I can cope – Who can I talk to?

+In addition to the doctors and nurses you meet, most renal units have a dietitian, social worker, psychologist, and pharmacist.
+Thousands of patients have successfully passed through difficult early stages of renal failure and there is nothing quite like talking to someone who has ‘been there’.
 The National Kidney Federation can put you in touch with your local Kidney Patients Association or you can contact the Helpline for support on 0800 169 0936

 Will I be able to continue with my job or studies?